RatJuggler/developer-portfolio/README.md

 ### Production Example

-A combined Docker file with a docker-compose configuration is available as a production example (further Nginx security configuration required):
+A combined Docker file, with a docker-compose configuration, is available which could serve as the basis for a production environment but must not be used directly without at least adding some proper Nginx security configuration.

 - docker / combined - The public static files are served from Nginx whilst requests for template pages are proxied to the Node application.